gaizkadc/metal-friday/README.md

 This bot:
 * retrieves a list of albums
-* creates a video with the covers of the albums and add some cool music to it
+* creates a video with the covers of the albums and adds some cool music to it
 * tweets it to your account

 ## Environment variables